HenrikBengtsson/matrixStats/revdep/problems.md

       ‘reshape2’ ‘scales’
       These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+    ':::' call which should be '::': ‘lumi:::produceMethylationGEOSubmissionFile’
+      See the note in ?`:::` about the use of this operator.
     Unexported objects imported by ':::' calls:
       ‘Biobase:::unsafeSetSlot’ ‘genefilter:::.findCentralMap’
       See the note in ?`:::` about the use of this operator.
-    Unavailable namespace imported from by a ':::' call: ‘lumi’ See the note in ?`:::` about the use of this operator.
     ```